-As fall rapidly approaches, it is time to implement measures to protect residential and commercial peach trees from peach leaf curl.
-This disease results in disfigured leaves during spring and summer; twigs and fruit may also become infected.
+Symptoms of peach leaf curl have been reported on residential peach trees throughout Kentucky.
+The disease results in disfigured leaves during spring and summer; twigs and fruit may also become infected.
+Once symptoms have developed fungicides are not effective.
 Successful management of peach leaf curl begins in fall.

 Peach Leaf Curl Facts

 - Symptoms begin to appear shortly after bloom and are characterized by thick, folded, puckered, and curled leaves (Figure 1).
 Infected leaves typically exhibit a red or purplish coloration (Figure 2).
 Diseased leaves develop a powdery gray coating, turn brown, and wither before dropping from the tree.

 - Repeated defoliation from this disease can increase the sensitivity of trees to cold injury.

 - Initial infection occurs in late winter or spring prior to bud swell.
 There is no further spread of the disease during the growing season.